Skip to content

 Run Gemini CLI on Your Phone (iPhone + Android)

 You can run Google Gemini CLI on your phone today, iPhone or Android.
 The fastest path: install Cosyra for iOS or Cosyra for Android, sign in, and type gemini in the terminal.
 We pre-install Gemini CLI in an Ubuntu 24.04 container in the cloud, so there is no Node 20 install, no Termux native-build errors, no SSH tunnel to babysit.
-Sign in with a personal Google account and you get the free tier (60 requests per minute, 1,000 per day on Gemini 2.5 Pro).
+Heads up before you start: Gemini CLI's free personal-account tier ended 2026-06-18, so you now authenticate with a paid Google AI Studio or Vertex API key.
 1 hour free on Cosyra signup, no credit card.
+On Android specifically, where Termux is a real on-device option, our Gemini CLI on Android guide goes deeper on the NDK build failures, the workarounds, and the phantom-process killer.
+On iPad it's a different story — there is no Termux, and the on-device shells can't run Node — so our Gemini CLI on iPad guide covers the two paths that actually work on the tablet.
+The iPhone hits the same iOS wall in a one-handed form factor, which our Gemini CLI on iPhone guide walks through with dictation and the commute-kickoff workflow.

 This guide was written by the Cosyra team.
-We tested Gemini CLI on iPhone and Android via Cosyra, plus the Termux path and the Blink-plus-VPS path, in April 2026.
-Where we make claims about Gemini CLI itself, they are dated 2026-04-18 and cross-checked against the official repo and the Google announcement.
+We tested Gemini CLI on iPhone and Android via Cosyra, plus the Termux path and the Blink-plus-VPS path.
+Where we make claims about Gemini CLI itself, they are re-verified 2026-06-23 and cross-checked against the official repo and the Google announcement.

 What is Google Gemini CLI?

 Gemini CLI is Google's official open-source terminal agent for the Gemini models.
 The README calls it "an open-source AI agent that brings the power of Gemini directly into your terminal."
 It ships under Apache 2.0, as the @google/gemini-cli npm package, and also installs via Homebrew, MacPorts, and Anaconda.
 It needs Node.js 20 or newer.
-Features include file operations, shell command execution, web search, and tool extensibility via MCP (Model Context Protocol).
+Features include file operations, shell command execution, web search, and tool extensibility via MCP (Model Context Protocol) — the same protocol whose servers we keep alive in a cloud container so a backgrounded phone app cannot kill them, walked through in running MCP servers from your phone.

 How can you run Gemini CLI on a phone?